 - The right to know that all of the personal data that was collected, handled, stored and processed was needed in order to accomplish the purpose that you have affirmatively and explicitly consented

 Note also that we have put into place with our trustworthy partners and members certain mechanisms of cooperation, communication and agreements so that your EU privacy rights are also honored by our partners and members.
-Should you decide to lawfully access, rectify, erase, object to or otherwise transfer any of your data that you submitted to us or if you wish to withdraw any one or all of your consents, please send your instruction to The Director for the Center for Global Learning and Engagement and we will review and proceed accordingly.
+Should you decide to lawfully access, rectify, erase, object to, or otherwise transfer any of your data that you submitted to us, or if you wish to withdraw any one or all of your consents, send your instruction to the director of the Study Away program and we will review and proceed accordingly.

 Does Azusa Pacific University have a dispute resolution process?